jingyunw/Capstone_Project/README.md

 ## Overview
-This project uses a regression model for forecasting future prices and a classification model to predict the trend for REIT ETFs.
+This project is for all who want to increase the diversity of investment products.
+I used a regression model to predict future prices and a classification model to predict the movement for REIT ETFs.
 The historical data acquired from Yahoo Finance contains up-to-date price information.
-Potential investors can use my models to predict both future prices and trends.
+Potential investors can use my models to analyze REIT ETFs through technical perspectives.

 ## Business Problem
 ### Motivation
-Invest in real estate over long term could offer a reliable stream of income.
+Many investors know that put money in real estate over long term could offer a reliable stream of income.
 This could also offer the benefit of tax reduction, direct ownership, potential growth of net worth, and so on.
-But those benefits come with a lot of hands-on responsibilities.
-Invest in REIT ETFs (Real Estate Investment Trust Exchange-Traded Funds) offer a low investment requirement and hands-off (but less control) way to earn dividends quarterly by purchasing baskets of stocks.
+But those benefits accompany a lot of hands-on responsibilities.
+Before someone has a rental property, an upfront capital makes many investors unable to afford it.
+Invest in REIT ETFs (Real Estate Investment Trust Exchange-Traded Funds) offer a low investment requirement and hands-off way to earn dividends quarterly by purchasing baskets of stocks.
+But keep in mind, like other stock products, ETFs are also volatile, and have a strong correlation with the market.

 ### Goal
-Predict future price and trend through machine learning.
+Predict future price and movement through machine learning.

 ## Data
 The historical price data from [Yahoo Finance](https://finance.yahoo.com/) are free to acquire through [yfinance API](https://pypi.org/project/yfinance/).
 Here, I focused on [Top REIT ETFs](https://etfdb.com/etfdb-category/real-estate/) for further analysis.
-The last date for all ETFs was 06/23/2021.
+The last date for all fetched ETFs was 06/23/2021.

 <img src="images/15_close.png">